- How to create a Container column in a Table control?

 - Steps to follow

 - Using a Container column

-- Browsing Table control or Table control on source
+- Table control based on a data file or Table control based on a variable

 - Handling the controls found in the Container column